thokieu/Abalone-Regression/README.md

 See Workbook.ipynb to view work originally created in Jupyter Notebook

-NOTE: Github frequently fails to load the file the first time, so try a reload if it doesn't work
+NOTE: Github frequently fails to load the file the first time, so try a reload if it doesn't work first try.